Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 When I brought this up to him and told him that I had other people who would be better texters and who actually liked animals (that was a lie, I had no one), he told me he wanted to apologize over cemitas.
 Everything with Josh was an excuse to just eat something that has been on his list.
 So I agreed.
 Josh and I worked everything out obviously.
 But my takeaway was that cemitas are delicious.

-In this case, I added it to this sandwich.
 If you’ve never had a cemita, you’re in for a treat.
-They’re a sandwich that comes from Puebla, Mexico.
-They’re like a type of torta.
-They usually have a fried cutlet of meat, like pork or chicken milanesa.
+They’re a type of torta from Mexico that usually has a fried cutlet of meat, like pork or chicken milanesa.
 But I wanted to make it a bit easier, lighter and make-ahead-friendly.

-I boiled the chicken and then tossed it in a dressing with chipotle in adobo, French’s Classic Yellow Mustard, mayonnaise and lime juice.
+- Make the chicken chipotle salad.
+Boil the chicken and then toss it in a dressing with chipotle in adobo, yellow mustard, mayonnaise and lime juice.
 Think of it like a cold chicken salad sandwich—so good!

-In addition to the dressing, the slaw is another favorite component because it’s delicious to eat on its own.
-It’s super simple, too.
-Just cabbage, pickled jalapeño, lime juice, cilantro and salt.
+- Make the slaw.
+Just mix together the cabbage, pickled jalapeño, lime juice, cilantro and salt.
 It’s so refreshing and if I added arugula, I could simply just eat it as a salad itself.

 That’s it!
 These are super easy cemita sandwiches that taste so good and are super simple to throw together.